kili-technology/kili-python-sdk/recipes/README.md

 python export_labels.py
 ```

-## How to push assets pre-labeled with Google Named-Entity Recognition
+## How to do Named-Entity Recognition with Google

 Example based on Enron email dataset.
-Its downloads the data, get the first 50 emails, pre-label them with Google NLP and push both assets and predictions to Kili.
+Its downloads the data, get the first 50 emails, pre-label them with Google NLP, push both assets and predictions to Kili and prioritize the assets.

 1. Create a NER project and retrieve its ID.